Home / 2026 Rankings / Tennessee vs Georgia

 Tennessee vs Georgia

 Side-by-side construction cost comparison for 2026.
-Building a 2,000 sq ft home in Georgia saves approximately $0.
+Tennessee averages $157/sq ft and Georgia averages $157/sq ft for mid-range builds — so a 2,000 sq ft home in Georgia costs about $0 less.

 More affordable for new construction